Lil Uzi Vert

-Symere Bysil Woods (/saɪˈmɪər ˈbaɪsəl/ sy-MEER; born July 31, 1994, or 1995), known professionally as Lil Uzi Vert, is an American rapper, singer, and songwriter.
-Known for their (Note: Lil Uzi Vert uses pronouns.) eclectic fashion style and genre-blending music, they are considered an influential figure in contemporary hip-hop.
+Symere Bysil Woods (/saɪˈmɪər ˈbaɪsəl/ sy-MEER-_-BY-səl; born July 31, 1994 or 1995), known professionally as Lil Uzi Vert, is an American rapper and singer-songwriter.
+Known for their (Note: Lil Uzi Vert identifies as gender-nonconforming and uses pronouns.) eclectic fashion style and genre-blending music, they are considered an influential figure in contemporary hip-hop.
 Born and raised in Philadelphia, Pennsylvania, they gained initial recognition following the release of the commercial mixtape Luv Is Rage (2015), which led to a recording contract with Atlantic Records, to whom they signed under DJ Drama's Generation Now imprint.

 Lil Uzi Vert attracted mainstream attention following the release of their 2016 debut single "Money Longer".
 The song served as lead single for their third mixtape Lil Uzi Vert vs. the World (2016), which spawned the rapper's first Billboard Hot 100-top 40 single, "You Was Right".
 After releasing an additional mixtape and EP, Lil Uzi Vert guest appeared on Migos' 2016 single "Bad and Boujee", which peaked atop the chart.
 They later secured their first top ten single as a lead artist with their 2017 single "XO Tour Llif3", which won the MTV Video Music Award for Song of Summer.

 "XO Tour Llif3" also served as lead single for Lil Uzi Vert's debut studio album Luv Is Rage 2 (2017), which debuted atop the Billboard 200 and received double platinum certification by the Recording Industry Association of America (RIAA).
 At the 2018 Grammy Awards, they were nominated for Best New Artist.
 Following several delays, their second studio album, Eternal Atake (2020), became their second project to debut atop the Billboard 200.
 That same year, they released Pluto × Baby Pluto (2020), a collaborative album with Future, and spent the next three years teasing their third solo album, Pink Tape (2023).
 Upon release, it became their third consecutive solo project to debut atop the Billboard 200, and included the Billboard Hot 100 top-ten single "Just Wanna Rock".

 Early life

-Symere Bysil Woods was born on July 31, 1994, or 1995, in the Francisville neighborhood of North Philadelphia, Pennsylvania.
-(Note: In July 2021, Woods revealed in a tweet that their birth certificate shows they were born in 1995, after erroneously believing they were born one year earlier.)
+Symere Bysil Woods was born on July 31, 1994, or 1995, in Philadelphia, Pennsylvania and raised in the Francisville neighborhood of North Philadelphia, Pennsylvania.
 They grew up listening to Mike Jones and Ying Yang Twins; Jones' 2005 debut album was the first album they purchased.
 Woods later began listening to Wiz Khalifa and Meek Mill, who influenced their future style.
-They also began listening to Marilyn Manson, Paramore, Smash Mouth, the Rocket Summer, Simian, My Chemical Romance, and the All-American Rejects when they were 13 years old.
+They also began listening to Marilyn Manson, Paramore, Smash Mouth, the Rocket Summer, Simian, My Chemical Romance, and the All-American Rejects when they were 13 years old and K-Pop group GFriend since 2015.

 Woods dropped out of school and soon started working at a Bottom Dollar store, but quit after four days and was kicked out of their home by their mother.
 The situation led to Woods getting their first face tattoo, the word "Faith" under their hairline, which provoked them to take their rap career seriously.